 - The test data must be correct in order for it to be useful in testing.
 If there are errors in the test data, then it will not be possible to determine what is wrong with your application and how it can be fixed.

 - It is very time-consuming.
-Database testing requires a lot of time because you need to ensure that each table has been created properly, as well as all columns within each table.
+Database testing requires a lot of time because you need to ensure that each table has been created properly along with the corresponding columns.
 You also need to ensure that all the records have been inserted into their respective tables correctly and that they are valid (no duplicates).

 - You may only sometimes know what type of data exists within your database or whether or not it needs to be tested at all.
 This could lead to unnecessary costs if you discover later that there were no issues after all!